Come Buy with Me! The Ultimate Guide to Buying Property in Spain

 The tax on any new build is 10% across the board – whether 200,000€ or 1,000,000€.

 To this, you then need to add stamp duty of 1.5% and then the additional notary fees, land registry, and mortgage fees.
+Please note that the stamp duty has been reduced to 1.2% from now (28APR21) to the end of December 2021.
 Therefore the costs of a new build are always higher for the equivalent priced resale property.

 There are many advantages of buying off-plan in Spain: